brandongasser/openmct-ros-test-openmct/README.md

 ### index.html

-This is the webpage for our project.
+This is the webpage for the project.
 Here, we install Open MCT plugins and start Open MCT.

 ### Robot Telemetry Plugin